colinbeales/AzurePipelinesHOL/AzurePipelinesLab5.md

 <img src="images/Lab5_4.png" width="624"/>

-5. There are a few more options on this pre-deployment conditions screen surrounding elements like Triggers, however we need to scroll down and enable "Pre-deployment approvals".
+5. There are a few more options on this pre-deployment conditions panel surrounding elements like triggers, however we need to scroll down and enable "Pre-deployment approvals".
 This time rather than adding a group as the approver add your name denoting that you and only you can sign-off going into production for this lab scenario.
-With these set you can exit the pre-deployment conditions dialog.
+With these set you can exit the pre-deployment conditions panel.

 <img src="images/Lab5_5.png" width="624"/>

 ## Task 2: Turn on continuous deployment.

 1. At this point we could trigger a deployment like we've done previously, however to change the scenario at little we are going to enable continuous deployment.
-This will mean that every new successfull build will trigger our release automatically and be subject to these new approvals we have just created.
+This will mean that every new successfull build will trigger our release automatically and be subject to the new approvals we have just created.
 To do this select the small lightening bolt icon in the top right hand corner of our build artifact.

 <img src="images/Lab5_6.png" width="624"/>

-2. The continuous deployment trigger on the shown dialog just needs to be set to "Enabled" and then we can exit out of the dialog.
+2. The continuous deployment trigger on the shown panel just needs to be set to "Enabled" and then we can exit out of the panel.

 <img src="images/Lab5_7.png" width="624"/>